3D Optical Profiling Microscope

 Contact systems generally suffer from several limitations, including causing damage to certain surface types, inability to measure viscous or adhesive materials, and an inability to measure surface features smaller than the tip of the stylus.
 Because the VK-X Series is a non-contact measurement system, there are no issues in regards to damaging a sample, or difficulty measuring adhesive or viscous materials.
 Additionally, the VK-X is equipped with a laser with a beam spot radius of 0.2 micron, enabling even the smallest surface features to be detected.

 The VK-X is equipped with a white light source and a laser source in conjunction with a focus stacking algorithm, enabling high resolution, fully-focused images to be captured.
 Additionally, because a laser is used, a spatial resolution of 120 nm can be achieved.
-From an operation standpoint, the VK-X series requires no sample preparation, and even large objects can be accommodated for non-destructive imaging.
+From an operation standpoint, the VK-X Series requires no sample preparation, and even large objects can be accommodated for non-destructive imaging.

 Many measurement systems use a single measurement principle to obtain data from a target.
 While this allows the system to be used for the measurement of some targets, others targets will require the use of a different measurement system.
 For example, white light interferometers struggle to obtain data on very rough surfaces, or surfaces with steep angles.
 In this instance, the user would be required to use a laser confocal microscope to obtain accurate data on the target.

-Stylus-Based Surface Profiler for Roughness Measurement
+Stylus-Based Profilometers for Roughness Measurement

 The electrical signals go through an amplification and digital conversion process to be recorded.